Ampexqt/Web-based-Scholarship-Profiling-and-Reporting-System-with-integrated-Decision-Support/docs/frontend-architecture.md

 - **Component Library:** shadcn/ui combined with Base UI primitives.
 This provides a highly customizable, accessible, and premium design system.
 - **Icons:** Lucide React
 - **Animations:** tw-animate-css (Provides subtle micro-interactions to enhance UX)
+- **Image Export:** html-to-image (Used to generate high-quality images from DOM elements like the Success Modal, fully supporting modern CSS like `oklch`)

 ## State and Data Management